 Gua Sha - a traditional treatment in which the skin is 'scraped' with a round-edged instrument to stimulate blood flow and promote healing.

-Cupping - using a glass, silicone or plastic cup to create a vacuum on the patient's skin.
-Cups are placed at specific sites or massaged along Meridians to help relax muscles and increase circulation.
+Cupping - a glass, silicone or plastic cup is used to create a vacuum on the patient's skin.
+Cups are placed at specific sites or massaged along meridians to help relax muscles and increase circulation.

-Nutritional Counseling- using the Chinese nutritional model to help patients improve their digestion and immune system with food and herbs.
+Nutritional Counseling- the Chinese nutritional model is used to help patients improve their digestion and immune system with food and herbs.
 Dietary counseling is also an effective means of helping patients with anxiety related digestive issues.

 Electro-Acupuncture - acupuncture using a mild electrical current between points.
 This is used primarily for musculoskeletal pain.